Self-Care Ideas for the Weekend

 Try a Yoga or Meditation Class

 Movement paired with mindfulness creates a powerful reset for both body and mind.
 You don't need to be flexible or experienced to benefit from a yoga class, and meditation requires nothing but your willingness to sit quietly.
+These practices help bridge the gap between your physical and mental states, allowing you to process the stress of the week through intentional breath and motion.

 Create an At-Home Spa Ritual